CartoDB/cartodb/doc/API.md

 When you add CartoDB.js to your websites you get some great new tools to make maps or power your content with data.
 Let’s take a look.

+If you want to check out the source code or contribute, please visit the [project Github page](http://github.com/cartodb/cartodb.js)

 ### Getting started

 The simplest way to use a visualization created in CartoDB on an external site is:

+<div class="margin20"></div>
 ``` javascript
     ...
     <body>